The Centre for Investigative Journalism

 Published: 05 Apr 2024

-What reporting climate change really means: Reflections from the Open Climate Reporting Initiative two years, six regions and 53 countries after
+What reporting climate change really means: Reflections from the Open Climate Reporting Initiative after two years, six regions and 53 countries

 From April 2022 after months of scoping and ground work, the Open Climate Reporting Initiative (OCRI) of the Centre for Investigative Journalism, London (CIJ) took off with a pilot programme in Nepal.